ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tuesday</h3>A chance of showers and thunderstorms before 7am, then a chance of showers and thunderstorms between 7am and 1pm, then showers
          and thunderstorms likely.
 Partly sunny, with a high near 84.
-South wind 6 to 10 mph, with gusts as high as 18 mph.<br></div>
+South wind 6 to 10 mph, with gusts as high as 18 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">